Saturday Recap: 2026 ISC Canada East Qualifier

 Georgian Bay Giants 12, Puslinch Kodiaks 0 (10:30 AM)

-The Georgian Bay Giants 180 put on an absolute clinic, overpowering the Puslinch Kodiaks 180 in a swift 12-0 blowout that was halted after four frames.
-The Giants’ bats erupted from the first pitch, plating single runs in the first and second innings before delivering back-to-back five-run explosions in the third and fourth.
+The Georgian Bay Giants put on an absolute clinic, overpowering the Puslinch Kodiaks in a swift 12-0 blowout that was halted after four frames.
+The Giants’ bats erupted from the first pitch, plating a run in the first and second inning before delivering back-to-back five-run explosions in the third and fourth.
 Shortstop Ryugi Okawa anchored the ruthless lineup, crossing the plate twice and driving in two runs during a 2-for-2 performance.

 Townsend Tide 7, New Hamburg Mustangs 4 (10:30 AM)

-The Townsend Tide out-slugged the New Hamburg Mustangs 180 in an entertaining 7-4 battle.
-The Tide established early positioning by crossing the plate three times in the top of the first inning, adding single runs in the second and fourth.
-New Hamburg fought hard to respond, scratching across single runs in the second and third before scoring a pair in the bottom of the fifth frame.
-However, Townsend answered right back with two runs of their own in the sixth to put the contest out of reach.
+The Townsend Tide out-slugged the New Hamburg Mustangs in an entertaining 7-4 battle.
+The Tide established early positioning by crossing the plate three times in the top of the first inning, adding runs in the third and fourth.
+New Hamburg fought hard to respond, scratching across a run in the third.
+However, Townsend answered right back with scoring a run each in the bottom third and fourth.
+In the top of the sixth the Mustangs fought back scoring 3 runs in the inning.
+The Tide struck back quick scoring 2 runs of a double from Bassindale.
 Outfielder Blair Bender drove the Tide’s success, finishing 2-for-3 with three runs scored.

 Kingston Axemen 2026 7, St. Thomas Elgins 0 (12:30 PM)